5 minutes with... Cennydd Bowles

 In the beginning, the ending was beautiful.

 the trees furred pink and white,

 The skies so blue it looked manufactured.

 We had heard the cherry blossoms wouldn't

-When coyotes slept deep in orange poppies.
+And when coyotes slept deep in orange poppies.

 One New Year’s Day we woke to daffodils,

-Near the end, we were eyeletted, we were cottoned, sun-dressed and bare-foot.
+Near the end we were cottoned,

 At least it's starting gentle, we said,

 a placebo but we were built like,

 even when we were already hot.